scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 2 is executed in a swift, clean, and hierarchical sequence, with distinct motions for different element types to guide the viewer's focus effectively.
+The animation for Template 2 builds the layout in a dynamic and hierarchical sequence, using bouncy and smooth motions to create an engaging flow.

-1.  **Initial Container Entrance:** The sequence begins with two elements animating in almost simultaneously, establishing the layout's primary boundaries.
-    *   The top-left tag container slides in rapidly from the left edge with a smooth ease-out motion.
+1.  **Title Container Pop-in:** The animation begins with the main title container in the top-left corner.
+It pops into place with a quick scale-up and a subtle downward slide motion.
+The movement has a crisp ease-out curve, making it feel energetic and establishing the primary focus point.

+2.  **Connector Line Wipe:** Immediately following the title, a horizontal connector line animates, wiping or growing smoothly from left to right.
+This visually links the title area to the upcoming list content.

+3.  **Sequential List Item Reveal:** The core of the animation is the sequential reveal of the list items.
+They appear one by one from top to bottom, with a noticeable delay between each, creating a clean cascading effect.
+Each list item has a distinct two-part entrance animation:
+    *   **Bouncy Icon Drop:** The icon container on the left animates first for each list item.
+It drops from above the connector line and lands with a pronounced, elastic bounce, giving the animation a playful and lively character.
-    *   Concurrently, the white, rounded background shape for the icon container slides in from the right edge, also with a crisp ease-out curve.
+    *   **Smooth Text Field Slide:** As the icon lands, its corresponding text field container slides in smoothly from the right with a clean ease-out motion.
+This secondary animation is less dramatic than the icon drop, ensuring the text is presented clearly.

-2.  **Icon Pop and Settle:** Once the white background shape on the right is in position, the circular icon placeholder animates.
-It scales up from its center, starting at 0% and growing to its final size.
-The animation includes a distinct overshoot or bounce effect, where it scales slightly past 100% before settling back, giving it a dynamic and engaging pop.

-3.  **Staggered Text Reveal:** After the main structural containers and the icon are in place, the text block on the left animates in with a staggered effect.
-    *   First, the main title line slides into place from the left with a quick and smooth ease-out motion.
-    *   Immediately following, with a very short delay, the subtitle line slides in from the left using the exact same motion profile.
-This slight stagger creates a clean, cascading effect that feels polished and intentional.

-The entire sequence is quick and efficient, with all elements settling into their final positions within approximately one second.
-The motion is characterized by smooth sliding for containers and text, contrasted with a dynamic, bouncy scaling for the main icon.
+4.  **Overall Pacing and Flow:** The staggered timing between list items directs the viewer's eye down the list in a controlled manner.
+The combination of the bouncy icon drop and the smooth text slide creates a sophisticated yet energetic rhythm for the entire composition.

 ---